Stockbridge Junior / Senior High School: Demographics

 31.3% of the students were eligible for free or reduced-cost lunch.

 Academics

 Stockbridge was unranked in the 2018 U.S. News & World Report annual ranking.

 Athletics

-The Stockbridge Panthers compete in MHSAA as a member of the Greater Lansing Activities Conference.
+The Stockbridge Panthers compete in MHSAA as a member of the Big 8 Conference.
+They were in the Greater Lansing Activities Conference from 2015 to 2023.
 The team colors are orange and black.
 Prior to 2014, the Panthers were in the Capital Area Activities Conference in the White Division.

 The following MHSAA sanctioned sports are offered: